heamanthsop/parlant/README.md

 Parlant is an LLM-first Conversational API designed to give control freaks the precision they need over their LLM agents. 🔧 🎛️ It's operated using an easy-to-use CLI 📟 and native client SDKs in Python and TypeScript 📦.

 **IMPORTANT NOTE:** We're looking for more contributors to help get customer-facing agents under control!
-To be a part of this effort, join our [Discord server](https://discord.gg/duxWqxKk6J) and tell us about your relevant skills and how you'd like to help.
+To be a part of this effort, join our [Discord server](https://discord.gg/duxWqxKk6J) and tell us about your relevant skills and how you wish to help.

 ## Who uses Parlant?
 Parlant is used to deliver adaptive, high-fidelity agents in use cases such as: